Thinking of scuba diving in Cabo San Lucas, but don’t know where to start?

 Non-divers fear not!
 Our snorkeling is unmatched, We have abundant reefs and shallow bays teeming with life.
 Prefer to stay dry?
 Opt for horseback riding, off-road quad biking on sand dunes, or simply relaxing on our stunning beaches.

-Cabo is also fantastic for group or family.
+Cabo is also fantastic for group or family with children.
 As solo travelers or women divers you will have the opportunity to meet new, like-minded people and have fantastic experiences within our community atmosphere.
 There’s something for everyone here in CSL.

 When to dive in Cabo San Lucas?